-Definition – Experiential marketing is a combination of strategies that invite audiences to engage with a brand via some real-world/branded experiences.
-It is also understood as ‘live marketing’, ‘engagement marketing’, or ‘event marketing experience’, and it
+Experiential marketing is a combination of strategies that invite audiences to engage with a brand via some real-world/branded experiences instead of using traditional advertising.
+It helps to create a lasting impression that resonates with consumers and drives sales.
+It is also understood as ‘live marketing’, ‘engagement marketing’, or ‘event marketing experience.

-Experiences in marketing are quite necessary to grab the attention of your buyers and lure them to buy the product.
-An enhanced experiential marketing system will transfer your actual motive directly to the consumers.
-Many of the new users are often not sure about the procedures included in this system.
+- Experiences in marketing are quite necessary to grab the attention of your buyers and lure them to buy the product.

 What is Experiential Marketing?

 Experiential marketing is a type of marketing technique that directly influences customers through brand experiences.
 In short, the brand is asking the consumers to try their product before it is launched in the global market.
 Such branded experiences lead to a stronger bond between both sides and getting to know each other deeply.

 Take the example of GuitarGuitar, one of the top guitar retailers in the U.K. – they designed soundproof booths to give customers a unique solo experience with guitars before purchasing them.